choria-io/website/docs/content/configuration/choria_server/_index.md

   * It is available for Debian 9, Ubuntu LTS, Enterprise Linux 5-7 from the Choria Package Repositories.
 No Windows support yet.
   * Agents written in Go - *rpcutil* and *choria_info* - cannot be limited using the policy system and does not produce audit logs.
 Planned before GA.
   * To communicate with this daemon you have to configure your client to be JSON pure.
 Ruby *mcollectived* supports JSON mode too so you can run a mix mode network, but JSON mode has a few issues today:
-    * _mco facts_ does not work
-    * Code you wrote that uses nested hashes where the nested keys are symbols will fail as JSON does not support symbols
     * If you had custom agents and clients that sends data types other than JSON primitives they will stop working

 Thanks to not keeping the whole Puppet in memory it is a lot lighter on your environment: